FK Radnički 1923: 1998–present

 Since the relegation in 1976, the club was no longer member of the top division.
 The civil war during the 90s (1992–1995), the inflation and the UN sanctions have hit the state and his population hard.
 The club relegated even several times in the third league, but the final return in the first league occurred in 1998.
 It followed the longest period in the first division, in total for four seasons, before they went at the end of the 2001/02 season again the way to the second division.
 In 2010, FK Šumadija Radnički 1923 was a short lived name of the club during the 2009/10 season after the fusion with FK Šumadija 1903.
 The old name Radnički was returned and changed to Radnički Kragujevac.
-However, 2010 marked a turning point for the club, which achieved the promotion, and returning to the top flight, the Serbian SuperLiga, in 2011, where it remained until nowadays.
+However, 2010 marked a turning point for the club, which achieved the promotion, and returning to the top flight, the Serbian SuperLiga, in 2011, where it remained until nowadays, safe for occasional relegations and promotions.

 Club colours and crest

-The name of the town Kragujevac derived from the Serbian word "kraguj", which is a name used for a particular species of hawk from the genus Accipiter, which in the Middle Ages often nested in the city and its surrounding region, and was appreciated by the population as they were used partially for hunting.
-Thus the name means "Kraguj City".
+The name of the town Kragujevac derived from the Serbian word "kraguj", which is a name used for a native species of hawk from the genus Accipiter, which in the Middle Ages often nested in the city and its surrounding region, and was appreciated by the population as they were used occasionally for hunting.
+Thus the name means "City of the Kraguj".
 Today, the Kraguj occupies a place of honor on the city's coat of arms and also on the crest of the club.
 The typical colours of Radnički are mainly red, but the club used also as away kit, an all-turquoise jersey.